Quantum-informed learning of genuine network nonlocality beyond idealized resources: Methodology

-Following the DAG of the triangle scenario, a Bayesian network (\ref{eq:network trilocal model}) can be developed for the triangle network scenario as a LHV neural network architecture.
-Here we can assume without loss of generality that the sources each send a random variable drawn from a uniform distribution on the continuous interval between 0 and 1 respectively for the three independent sources for the triangle scenario.
-This classical neural network representation conserves the constraints of the physical quantum network system capable of only network local distributions, thereby the probability distribution over the party’s outputs can be written as
+The RGB4 distributions \cite{Renou_Genuine2019:PhysRevLett.123.140401}, being genuine network non-local, cannot be represented by any LHV description of the form given in Eq.~(\ref{eq:network_trilocal_model}).
+Following the DAG of the triangle scenario, a Bayesian network (see Fig.~\ref{eq:network_trilocal_model}) can be developed for the triangle network scenario as an LHV neural network architecture.
+Here we assume without loss of generality that the three independent sources on the triangle each send a random variable drawn from a uniform distribution on the continuous interval between $0$ and $1$, respectively.
+This classical neural network representation conserves the constraints of the physical quantum network system capable of only network local distributions; therefore, the joint probability distribution over the party’s outputs can be written in the form given in Eq.~(\ref{eq:network_trilocal_model}).

-If the target distribution is local, then the neural network provided it is sufficiently expressive (trained), will learn the approximate response functions according to the universal approximation theorem (up to an error level).
+If the target distribution is local, then the neural network, provided it is sufficiently expressive (trained), will learn the approximate response functions according to the universal approximation theorem (up to an error level).
 For distributions outside the local set, the machine fails to approximate the given targets; this, in turn, provides a criterion for characterizing distributions of causal structures outside of an LHV description.
-The LHV-Net model proposed by Tamas et. al. \cite{Tamas_2020} is such a neural network oracle, with each party in the network modeled by a feed-forward perceptron-based neural network that attempts to learn the given target distribution over an observed set of variables
+The LHV-Net model proposed by Tamas et al. \cite{Tamas_2020} is such a neural network oracle, with each party in the network modeled by a feed-forward perceptron-based neural network that attempts to learn the given target distribution over an observed set of variables.

-Though this method works well with pure states, its limitations arise when dealing with distributions of mixed states in the triangle scenario (in Fig. \ref{fig: LHV Model limitations} the disparity is visible when transitioning over mixed state distributions).
-Specifically, for certain classes of classically correlated states with entangled measurements, the model fails to find a local hidden variable expression for genuine network non-locality.
-Unlike pure entangled states analytically proven to express genuine network nonlocality, the model presents ambiguous expressions for mixed state distributions.
-Although the neural network expressiveness slightly changes with heavier training, a clear conclusive result is yet to be found.
+Though this method works well with pure states, its limitations arise when dealing with distributions of mixed states in the triangle scenario.
+Specifically, for certain classes of classically correlated states and entangled measurements, the model fails to find a local hidden variable expression for genuine network nonlocality.
+Unlike pure entangled states, analytically proven to express genuine network nonlocality, the model presents ambiguous expressions for mixed-state distributions.
+These drawbacks are shown in Fig.~\ref{fig:LHV_Model_limitations}, where the disparity that arises when transitioning to mixed states can be clearly seen.
+Although the neural network expressiveness changes marginally with heavier training, it is unable to deliver clear and conclusive results on the presence or absence of genuine network nonlocality.